optakt/flow-dps/docs/introduction.md

 5. Publishing protocol state updates
     - staking, unstaking and slashing
     - whenever a nodes stake changes, consensus nodes include that update in the next block
-6. Providing a state of randomness
+6. Providing a seed of randomness

 If there are no guaranteed collections, consensus nodes will continue block formation with an empty set of collections — block formation is never blocked.